sinistersnare/SinScheme/README.md

 ## Running The Compiler ##

+Boehm-GC is a required dependency.
+I am pretty sure it can be downloaded on homebrew:

+`$ brew install libgc`

+If you have easy instructions on how to do it for your platform, please send a PR!!!

 To compile a file `hello.sinscm` to some file `output.ll`:

 `$ racket sinscm.rkt -i hello.sinscm -o output.ll`